 Digital tools

-- The built-in template library — briefs, reports, checklists — saves dozens of minutes on standard documents and maintains consistent communication style with different clients.
+- The built-in template library — briefs, reports, checklists — reduces the time cost of standard client documents and maintains consistent communication quality across different client relationships.

 Balancing workload